maarten-pennings/howto/ESPwebflash/readme.md

 The hardest part is to connect the ESP board to the browser page.
 There are two options: USB-serial or USB-debug.
+We assume the USB-debug route is easier, no need to install a driver.

 - **USB-debug**
   The idea here is to use the USB-debug block built into the ESP32S3.
-  The S3 has such a block, not all ESP32s do.
+  The S3 has such a block, but not all ESP32s do.

   - Connect the ESP32S3 with the USB connector marked "USB" (not "UART")